 Cannon: exactly as in Xiangqi.
 The Cannon moves without taking like a Rook, but it takes by going in a straight horizontal and vertical line and jumping over exactly one piece.
 When a Cannon takes a piece, there must be exactly one piece between the original and final square of the Cannon's move - this piece may be of either color.
 This is identical to the move of the Cannon in Shako and Metamachy.

-Crocodile: it is the diagonal counterpart of the Xiangqi's Cannon.
-It moves like a Bishop (which was named Crocodile in Grant Acedrex) and needs an intermediate piece between itself and its victim to capture it.
-The Crocodile jumps the intermediate and takes the victim on its square.
+Archer: it is the diagonal counterpart of the Xiangqi's Cannon.
+It moves like a Bishop and needs an intermediate piece between itself and its victim to capture it.
+The Archer jumps the intermediate and takes the victim on its square.
 The intermediate is left unaffected.
+Previously named Crocodile.
 Also known as Vao by problemists.
 Identical to Zanzibar.

 Machine: it is an orthogonal counterpart of the Elephant as it moves 1 or 2 squares orthogonally, jumping over the first square if it is occupied.
 Then, it combines the moves of old Dabbaba and Wazir found in ancient Muslim Chess variants.
 The word Dabbaba designated a siege machine at war in Arabic, hence the name given for this piece.
 Identical to Zanzibar.